binyamin/binyam.in/src/pages/contact.md

 ---
-layout: default
+layout: ~/layouts/page.astro
 title: Contact Me
-desc: Have a question, or want to chat?
+description: Have a question, or want to chat?
 Here's how to reach me.
 ---

 # Contact Me

 Have a question?
 Just want to chat?
 I aim to respond to everyone within 24 hours.

 - **Email**: [binyamingreen@protonmail.com](mailto:binyamin[remove-me]green@protonmail.com)